github/docs/content/osmand/plugins/osm-editing/osm-editing-android.md

 The plugin lets you create new objects, so-called  [points of interest or POI](https://osmand.net/features/find-something-on-map#Find_Points_of_Interest_A)  on the map.
 New shop opened next to you?
 Add it to the map!
 Your favorite monument is missing on the map?
 Put it there in seconds.
 Also, if you're the owner of a newly-opened business, adding it to the map is a great way to let people find you.

 ### How to enable
-Go to {% data reusables.plugins.osm-editing-android-enable %}
+Go to **{% data reusables.plugins.osm-editing-android-enable %}**.

 ### How to add POI
 Tap on the map where the new POI has to be placed.
 Press on **{% data variables.android-values.shared_string_actions %}**, then choose **{% data variables.android-values.context_menu_item_create_poi %}**, add its name and other details like working hours, website, etc. You'll also have to register at {% data reusables.links.osm %} and then provide your OSM credentials to introduce changes.
 ![Placeholder](/assets/images/plugins/placeholder-intro.png)

 {% note %}
-Note: you can see your new POI on OsmAnd map after one hour after added it to OSM project if you have OsmAnd Live subscription {% link /osmand/purchases/osmand-live-android %}.
+Note: you can see your new POI on OsmAnd map after one hour after added it to OSM project if you have {% link /osmand/purchases/osmand-live-android %}.
 {% endnote %}

 ### How to upload GPX track